stuheiss/eris-demo/README.md

 See [this](https://www.youtube.com/watch?v=gPFSZ8oKjco) or [this](https://www.youtube.com/watch?v=hXnS_Xjwk2Y) or [this](https://www.youtube.com/watch?v=zi0rHwfiX1Q) presentation by John Hughes on QuickCheck.

+See [this](https://www.youtube.com/watch?v=zvRAyq5wj38) John Hughes - How to specify it!
+A guide to writing properties of pure functions | Code Mesh LDN 19

 See [this](https://blog.ploeh.dk/2015/01/10/diamond-kata-with-fscheck/) blog on using property based testing for TDD.

 ## Big idea